Which Pillow Filling is the Best

 These pillows provide excellent breathability, temperature regulation, and softness, but they do not provide much support.

-Advantages of wool filling
+Advantages of Wool Filling

 • Sustainable and natural